Nolan Jones Player Props: Rockies vs. Tigers

 Nolan Jones At The Plate

-- Jones is batting .308 with eight doubles, five home runs and 14 walks.
+- Jones is hitting .315 with eight doubles, five home runs and 14 walks.

-- He has hit a home run in 16.7% of his games this season, and 4.2% of his trips to the dish.
+- He has homered in five games this season (16.1%), homering in 4.1% of his trips to the dish.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.